Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

                                   probably more wise to use AWS SES for cost purposes.
 /p/MAILGUN_DOMAIN                 The email domain.
 For AWS infrastructure, it is
                                   probably more wise to use AWS SES for cost purposes.
+/p/SINGLE_CD_AUTHORIZATION_TOKEN  The authorization token from our single-execution
+                                  per-deployment script
 ================================= ======================================================

 ..
 [4] Celery Daemonization: